Skip to main content

 Going to college to earn your degree can help you develop new skills and unlock new job opportunities and salary potential.* But what's the best degree for you?

-Whether you're looking to return to school, change careers or pursue a promotion, it's valuable to consider how the different degrees can help you reach your goals.
-Understanding how to advance through the levels, how long each program can take and the types of degrees available can be a great starting point to determine which degree is right for you.
+Whether you're looking to return to school, change careers or pursue a promotion, it's important to consider how the different degrees can help you reach your goals.
+Understanding how to advance through the levels, how long each program can take and the types of degrees available can be a great starting point.

 Explore the list of degrees from lowest to highest.
 Discover the benefits of each type of degree and learn about how the various levels can help you achieve your goals.

-If you’re just starting out with higher education or want to add education credentials to real-world experience, an associate degree could be a great fit.
-Associate degrees are typically 60 credits and can be completed in 2 years or less.
-They can be a great first step toward earning an entry-level job or promotion.
+If you’re just starting out with higher education or want to add education credentials to your real-world experience, an associate degree could be a great fit.

 Some types of associate degrees you can consider include: